UCSBCarpentry/2021-12-14-ucsb-gitbash/_episodes/11-changes.md

 > {: .output}
 {: .callout}

+## Directories
+1. Git does not track directories on their own, only files within them.
+2. If you can create a directory in your Git repository and populate it with files, you can add all the files in the directory at once.
 > ## Directories
 >
 > Two important facts you should know about directories in Git.
 >
-> 1. Git does not track directories on their own, only files within them.
+> 1. Create a new directory named loops
 >    Try it for yourself:
 >
 >    ~~~